-Now, the question is, “Which is more profitable, insurance or real estate?
+Now, which is more profitable, insurance or real estate?

 How Much Do Real Estate Agents Make in a Year?